cliffc2/igra-orchestra/doc/backups/local-backup-restore.md

 The backup and restore functionality has been consolidated into unified scripts that work with multiple components.

-### Backup (`scripts/backup/backup.sh`)
+### Backup (`scripts/backup/backup.sh`) — Two-Stage Flow

 This script performs the following actions:

-1. Pauses the specified container.
+1. Pauses the specified container and copies the volume contents to a local staging directory.
+2. Unpauses the container immediately after the copy completes (minimizing downtime).
-2. Creates a timestamped `.tar.gz` archive of the volume's contents in `$HOME/.backups/<container>-backups/`.
+3. Compresses the staging directory into a timestamped `.tar.gz` archive in `$HOME/.backups/<container>-backups/`.
-3. Verifies the integrity of the created backup file.
+4. Verifies the integrity of the archive.
-4. Unpauses the container.
-5. Prunes old backups, keeping the most recent 7 (configurable in the script).
+5. Prunes old backups, keeping the most recent N (configurable via `LOCAL_BACKUP_RETENTION_COUNT`).
+6. Optionally uploads the archive to S3 if `S3_BACKUP_AUTO_UPLOAD=true`.
-6. Logs all operations and timings to the backup log file.
+7. Logs all operations and timings; the "Container Frozen Time" reflects only pause/copy/unpause.

 **Usage:**